 The project is funded by DGIS-Netherlands and implemented jointly by IFDC and the Base-of-the-Pyramid Innovation Center.
 2SCALE is currently active in Burkina Faso, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Mali, Niger, and Nigeria.

 The 2SCALE project, funded by DGIS-Netherlands (2012-2017) with co-investments by the private sector, is improving agribusiness opportunities and farm livelihoods in eight African countries.

 2SCALE helps build agribusiness clusters that link farmers to buyers, technical support providers, banks and other partners, helping them to introduce technology and business innovations and access profitable markets for their crops.

 The first project phase concluded in December 2018, having met or exceeded every major target.
 2SCALE has reached:

 - 1,891 agribusiness enterprises, mostly small local firms, many of which are headed by women

 2SCALE Phase 2

-A new 5-year program, also called 2SCALE, will begin in January 2019.
+A new 5-year program, also called 2SCALE, began in January 2019.
 The ‘new’ 2SCALE, funded by DGIS-Netherlands, aims to build on these successes.
 The goal is to reach 750,000 smallholder farmers and 5,000 private businesses, helping them integrate into commercial agri-food value chains.

 The ‘new’ 2SCALE will be implemented by a consortium comprising IFDC, BoPInc and the Netherlands Development Organisation (SNV).
 Activities will cover eight countries – Burkina Faso, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Mali, Niger and Nigeria, with potential for expanding to additional countries such as South Sudan.
 Follow us as we begin the next part of our journey.